CSCfi/csc-user-guide/docs/apps/blender.md

 Set the required documentation and the resources needed for your job.
 Click "Launch" button to start your interactive session.
 &nbsp;

 Your session will be queued until the requested resources are available.
-This is indicated by the label 'queued'.
+This is indicated by the label 'Queued'.
 Once the resources are available, your session will launch.
 This is indicated by the label 'Running'
 &nbsp;

 ![Puhti web interface interactive session](../../img/ood_puhti_interactive_session_launch.png)